cquinterop/expensapp/README.md

 // ... more bindings
 ```

-This approach allows us to:
+This approach allows me to:

 - Easily swap implementations (e.g., switch from Sequelize to another ORM)
 - Write more focused unit tests with mocked dependencies